Regionalism in Ukraine: Regionalism in Western Ukraine

 In Transcarpathia, the Congress of Carpathian Ruthenians led by Dimitry Sydor was for the autonomy of Subcarpathian Ruthenia within Ukraine.
 Sydor and some other Ruthenian activists were accused of being the tools of the Russian politics of destabilization of Ukraine.

-Ukrainian Hungarians in Transcarpathia suggested to transform the Berehove Raion into Hungarian national district.
-Other minorities (Ukrainian Romanians/Moldovans in Bukovina and Bessarabian Bulgarians and Gagauz in Odessa Oblast) also sought for local autonomy.
+Ukrainian Hungarians in Transcarpathia suggested to transform the Berehove Raion into a Hungarian national district.
+Other minorities (Ukrainian Romanians/Moldovans in Bukovina and Bessarabian Bulgarians and Gagauz in Odesa Oblast) also sought local autonomy.